Senate Bill No. 421

 liability subject to reallocation for certain defendants; and

-providing for several liability for defendants that are found
+providing for joint and several liability for defendants that

 That the Code of West Virginia, 1931, as amended, be amended